tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 When ‘killed’, the body becomes inanimate and the ghost returns to the shadowlands.
 If a Spirit Slave, it Returns one week hence with the body repaired.
-If Summoned, you may summon it again as normal 1 week hence, body repaired upon the Summoning roll.</u>
+If Summoned, you may summon it again as normal 1 week hence, body repaired upon the Summoning roll.

-<u>Ghosts have 10 Corpus and take 1 Corpus damage every time something happens to
-them that would cause a mortal to mark a wound on the tracker and become incorporeal as below.
+Ghosts have 10 Corpus and take 1 Corpus damage every time something happens to them that would cause a mortal to mark a wound on the tracker and become incorporeal as below.
 Moving through solid objects causes these ghosts to become incorporeal for an entire combat round, and lose 1 Corpus; they are immune to damage from the Skinlands during this time.
 There are numerous magic items that can do more than 1 Corpus of damage in a single strike.
 These ghosts can sense these items and are rightly frightened of them.
 3 Dot Spirit Slaves have 2 of the above Haunting Powers.
-5 Dot Spirit Slaves have three.</u>
+5 Dot Spirit Slaves have three.

 Swarms function as Retainers.
 One dot represents a Swarm that can attack one adult, human sized creature.
 For each additional dot, the